Combat Roles

 When to Use This

-• Any game with multiple enemies at once that shouldn't all attack simultaneously
+• Any game with multiple enemies that should not all attack simultaneously

 • Soulslike encounters where enemies take turns